IBM/CodeEngine/cos-to-sql/README.md

 # IBM Cloud Code Engine - Integrate Cloud Object Storage and PostgreSQL through a app and an event subscription

-This sample demonstrates how to read CSV files hosted on a IBM Cloud Object Storage and save their contents line by line into relational PostgreSQL database.
+This sample demonstrates how to read CSV files hosted on a IBM Cloud Object Storage and save their contents line by line into relational PostgreSQL database, leveraging IAM trusted profiles.

 ![Architecture overview](./docs/trusted-profiles-part2-arch-overview.png)